kubermatic/kubermatic/README.md

 ```
 ├── addons    # Default Kubernetes addons
 ├── charts    # The Helm charts we use to deploy
-├── cmd       # Various Kubermatic binaries for the API, controller-managers etc.
+├── cmd       # Various Kubermatic binaries for the controller-managers, operator etc.
 ├── codegen   # Helper programs to generate Go code and Helm charts
 ├── docs      # Some basic developer-oriented documentation
 ├── hack      # scripts for development and CI